hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 this documentation, you already enabled the VPN successfully.

 To run a participant node, download Canton research: |canton_research_download_link|.
 If you do not have access, please reach out to Digital Asset.
-Canton research is an in-development version of Canton research that will eventually turn into a new Canton release.
+Canton research is an in-development version of Canton that will eventually turn into a new Canton release.

 Please now extract Canton: